-Brevio's solution has been co-created with major UK funders, as well as charities big and small.
-Right from the beginning, we have always sought feedback from Third Sector organisations to guide Brevio's development.
+Brevio's solution has been co-created with major UK grant-makers, as well as charities big and small.
+Right from the beginning, we have always sought feedback from third sector organisations to guide Brevio's development.
 This collaborative approach to building Brevio's platform creates a sustainable solution that works for you.

 Brevio then filters out all the ineligible charities, by allowing you to precisely tailor your eligibility criteria.
 This leaves you to apply your experience and judgement at stage two of the application process.

 Our research showed that over £1 billion is spent each year by charities writing grant application (just for registered charities and paid staff time), of which 66% fail.
 This money has to come from somewhere, and it currently being funded by foundations and the general public.

 This is your money that is being lost, and it's Brevio's purpose that more of it could be better spent on the end beneficiary and maximising impact.

 There are lot's of other benefits to grant-makers, but that's got to be the most important.

 Yes, when designing your grant, you will be able to flex criteria to see where the need is.
 This is helpful so you can test your assumptions against the data, to design better more impactful grants.